A look at COVID-19 vaccinations in Canada on Tuesday, March 9, 2021

-There were no new vaccines delivered to the provinces and territories for a total of 2,938,570 doses delivered so far.
-The provinces and territories have used 83.9 per cent of their available vaccine supply.
+There were 143,910 new vaccines delivered to the provinces and territories for a total of 3,082,480 doses delivered so far.
+The provinces and territories have used 82.51 per cent of their available vaccine supply.

 Please note that Newfoundland, P.E.I., Nova Scotia, New Brunswick and the territories typically do not report on a daily basis.